-Motion 11 from Councillor Mannix Flynn
+Motion 11 from Councillor Mannix Flynn moved by Cllr.
+McGinley

 That this committee of Dublin City Council agrees that any motion to delist any of Dublin City Council's public housing complexes in the south east area must come before the South East Area Committee for consideration prior to any presentation to other committees or Strategic Policy Committees.